aryaniyaps/flask-graphql-boilerplate/README.md

 pip install cookiecutter
 ```

-Once that's done, you can get started by entering the following command.
+You can get started by entering the following command.
 You'll be asked to enter the project variables.

 ```cmd
 cookiecutter gh:codebyaryan/flask-graphql-boilerplate
 ```

-However, if you don't want to provide any project variables, and want to stick with
+If you don't want to provide any input, and want to stick with
 the defaults, you can use this command instead.

 ```cmd